Amazon RDS for Oracle resources

 Amazon RDS Documentation

 Amazon Relational Database Service (Amazon RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the cloud.
-It provides cost-efficient, resizable capacity for an industry-standard relational database and manages common database administration tasks.
+It provides cost-efficient, resizable capacity for industry-standard relational database and manages common database administration tasks.

 Amazon RDS User Guide